samshowalterblog/blog/_posts/git/2020-08-28-the-phd-experiment.md

 - Updates on my PhD research and experience as a student
 - Distillations of past experiences with Machine Learning in industry
 - Short explorations of new, exciting, or cutting edge technology
-- Notes on how to be a productive
+- Notes on how to be productive

 For now, these are ordered based on their likelihood of occurrence.
 Over time, I may garner new interests that warrant posts of their own.